Last Updated on

 Downward Facing Dog pose provides a complete rejuvenating stretch.
 This pose helps ease stiffness in the back of the legs and stretches back and shoulders effectively.
 It also helps with better blood circulation.

-- Hold yourself onto to the floormat on your hands and knees.
+- Hold yourself on the floormat, on your hands and knees.
 Place your hands a little frontward of your shoulders and spread your palms.

 - Curl your toes and on exhalation raise your knees away from the floor.